squideyes/BlurryLines/README.md

 # BlurryLines
-A WPF "board" that exhibits blurry lines; the blurriness needs to be fixed!

 The BlurryLines WPF application has a User Control ("BlurryLines.Board") that renders a grid full of blurry lines.
 The lines should be exactly 1-pixel wide, unaliased black and sharp, but I haven't been able to figure out how to make this happen.
 Note: The bluriness varies depending up the position of the control as well as the specified number of Rows and/or Columns and the CellSize setting.